Text, images and the VStack, essential to create the bases of our applications in SwiftUI

 }

-As you can see, everything is stacking up perfectly; but as you can see we have several problems, the first one is that the text is cut and only one line appears, the next one would be that the upper and lower text have the same presentation; We are going to vary it a bit with the font modifier/function to vary the text and another modifier to indicate that it presents the content in several lines if necessary:
+As you can see, everything is stacked perfectly; but you can see we have several problems: the first is that the text is cut off and only one line appears, the next would be that the upper and lower text have the same presentation; let's vary it a bit with the font modifier/function to vary the text and another modifier to indicate that it presents the content in several lines if necessary:

 import SwiftUI